DarthParametric/RT_Additional_Character_Names/README.md

 ## Known Issues
 This mod replaces the vanilla localisation strings for player/merc character names.
 As such, it is not compatible with any other mod that also replaces the same strings.
 GUIDs: `62681797-7835-4b5c-b8dd-63918881b28a` / `d109f177-8a63-40eb-8a51-dcd29d3eb94e` / `29e96169-b891-43ef-8b01-bf821656e4d7` / `566bb5f9-4e93-448a-b654-b9c2f2dc3efb`.

 Currently the mod only replaces the names for the English localisation.
+Other languages will continue to use the vanilla set of names.
 If anyone wants to contribute localised versions in another language, let me know.

 ## Acknowledgements
 Many thanks to the modders on the Owlcat Dicord, but particularly microsoftenator2022 and Kurufinve.